Procedure Guide ·Intestinal Blockage Surgery ·2026

 Why It's Done

-Cats swallow objects that get stuck in the stomach or intestines — string, ribbon, hair ties, rubber bands, and small toys are the most common culprits.
-Linear foreign bodies (string, thread) are especially dangerous because they can saw through the intestinal wall.
-Tumors and severe hairballs can also cause blockages.
+String, ribbon, hair ties, rubber bands, and small toys are common culprits.
+Linear foreign bodies (string, thread) are especially dangerous-they saw through intestinal walls.
+Tumors and severe hairballs also cause blockages.
 Linear foreign bodies are the most dangerous type

 What to Expect

-Diagnosis starts with X-rays and possibly ultrasound.
-If a blockage is confirmed, surgery is scheduled immediately — often the same day.
-The surgeon opens the abdomen, locates the obstruction, and removes it.
-If the intestine is damaged, a section may need to be removed (resection and anastomosis).
-Your cat will be hospitalized for 2-4 days post-surgery.
+X-rays and ultrasound confirm the blockage; surgery is scheduled immediately-often the same day.
+The surgeon opens the abdomen, removes the obstruction, and if damaged, performs resection and anastomosis.
+Hospitalization: 2-4 days.
 Surgery takes 1-3 hours depending on complexity

 Cost Breakdown - $2,000-$5,000